rpdeo/times-epaper/README.md

 # Testing

-- Fully untested for now, will update on it soonish...
+- Downloads work
+- Basic command-line functionality OK
+- Need to add unit tests

 # Plan

 - Add logging of actions
 - Add kickass command line processing
+  - *DONE* with word-completion for publication and edition selection, press TAB at the prompts.
 - Manage User Configuration
   - Selection of Publication Code, Edition Code
   - Choose between JPGs or PDF page downloads
-- Notification of download completions via DBUS/Growl/Email etc.
+- Notification of download completions via macOS Notifications, DBUS on Linux, etc.
+  - *DONE*, see `utils.notify()`
 - Beeware-based GUI for viewing the pages
+  - *In Progress*, added `ui/app.py`, not integrated with downloader yet.;
+    also only macOS for now with development version of `toga`.